 Transpacific Marine Fuel Costs

 Prior to July 1, 2017, the Transpacific Stabilization Agreement (TSA) had been publishing two quarterly benchmark fuel costs (Asia to the US West Coast and Asia to the US East Coast) that were used as a fuel reimbursement mechanism for a number of ocean freight contracts.
-As of July 1, 2017, the TSA has stopped publishing these reference numbers.
-As a result, Breakthrough®Fuel will publish six reference fuel costs for the Transpacific trade lane as an alternative to the previous TSA methodology.
+These fuel costs were determined impractical to continue publishing due to changing market conditions, sailing characteristics, and cost structures.

 Changing ECA & SECA Regulations